Merkoba/Hue/configuration.md

 >Max length for room names.

 "max_room_id_length"
 >Arbitrary big number to avoid big urls from being considered as valid room ids.
-Mongo ids are approximately 24 chars in length as for 2017.

 "rooms_loop_interval"
 >The interval in milliseconds for the loop that saves iterates through a rooms object which is updated through chat activity and saves it to the database.
 This loops is to avoid saving data, like log messages, to the database on every message.